 We know that each family, child, and dog is unique and so Good Dog! custom matches each dog with the unique needs and lifestyle of each family.
 We use a three tiered system to evaluate personality compatibility, the child’s specific needs, and family environment.
 Learn more >>>

 Based on the tasks you would like the dog to perform, the special requirements of your child, and your family’s activity level and desires, we select a dog with just the right temperament, personality, and abilities to meet your family’s needs.

-Families are eligible to be matched with a dog when they have raised or paid the fee for service ($16,000).
+Families are eligible to be matched with a dog when they have raised or paid the fee for service ($16,000) and $26,000 has been raised towards the per family $32K cost.
 When we have a match for you, we will meet with you to begin custom training the dog for your family and preparing you for Team Training.
 You will be matched approximately six months prior to your assigned Team Training date.

 FETCH & TEAM TRAINING

 After you are matched with a dog, you will complete required reading and participate in online classes in preparation for Team Training, called FETCH (Family Education and Training Class at Home).
 This learning is encouraged for everyone in the household.
 You must have access to the internet and a webcam (or smart phone) to attend FETCH.

 The primary handler will come to Southern California with a group of other handlers for a 5-day Team Training.
 Team Training is an immersive learning experience when you will go through classes on topics related to canine behavior, health, and psychology, hands-on sessions working with your dog, and field trips to practice handling the dog in public.
 At the end of team training you will graduate with your dog as a team and return with him to your child and family!